Jakesta13/McUpdater/README.md

 * ~~Ability to grab the latest full-release of server.jar~~ -- Done, see Bonus in README
 * Incorperate both update grabbing scripts into McUpdate.sh (Bonus; having the option to check for updates using a file in ftp OR from mojang's json manifest file directly)
 * eventually just use lftp for uploading/downloading
+* add a timeout for the while loop so that the server doesn't keep getting pinged.

+# Known problems
+* 18w48b and up -- Minecraft Remote Tool Kit doesn't really know when the server has stopped, and general weird behaviour such as running .stop via RCON doesn't seem to ... stop? as pings still can reach the RCON port.